Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

 With wage rigidity present (\(\eta_w\neq 0\)) and complete segmentation (\(\psi_{w}=1\)), the effective slope becomes: which increases monotonically with wage adjustment cost \(\eta_w\).
-This result aligns with Ascari, Colciago, and Rossi (2017)'s Proposition 1, demonstrating that stronger wage rigidity steepens the IS curve while constraining the parameter space that permits negative slopes.
+This result aligns with Ascari, Colciago, and Rossi (2017)'s Proposition 1, demonstrating that stronger wage rigidity prevents the inversion of the slope of the IS curve.